Last updated October 25th, 2019.12 minute read

 However, also note that some banks may have more than five of these numbers due to acquisitions and mergers.
 This has been an increasing trend in recent decades, so it’s likely we will see a lot of this.

 These numbers are not just a bunch of random digits.
-There is actually a formulaic way in which they are determined.
+This nine digit code is actually formed in a specific way.
+Your USAA routing number is no exception.

 The next four digits represent the number the ABA assigns to your financial institution or bank.
 This is a unique identifier that is not assigned to any other organization.